blockades/cobox-presentation/readme.md

 * experimenting with Dat to seed community hosting infrastructure

 ---

-#### The CoBox Team - **Developer**
-### Dan Hassan
-* Involved in coops for nearly 15 years
-* MSc in Advanced Data Analytics
-* Participated in building the world’s first cooperative hedge fund (Robin Hood Coop) growing the membership by 12x
-* Involved in a 30 year long federation of housing cooperatives (Radical Routes)
-* Long history working for various digital coops

----
 #### The CoBox Team - **Business Development**
 ### Mooness Davarian
 * 5 years coordinating European youth on horizontal organising, environmental awareness + anti-racism